chunqian/mir2go/README.md

-# MIR2FPC
+# mir2go

-The Legend of Mir II, Free Pascal Source
+The Legend of Mir II, Golang Source